 Females and female-headed households - It's called the "feminization of poverty": poverty is a female problem.
 Women in general, and female-headed families in particular, are more likely than their male and male-headed counterparts to live below the poverty line.
-In 2017, over five million more women than men were living below the poverty line.
-For women aged 18 to 64, the poverty rate was 13%, compared to 9.4% for men of the same age range.
-At 10.5%, the poverty rate for women aged 65 and older is significantly higher than that of men aged 65 and older-7.5%.
+In 2020, the overall poverty rate for women was 12.6%, for men it was 10.2%.
+But, as you can see in Figure 14, the differential in the poverty rate for men and women varies by age, but, for every age category, women are more likely to live in poverty.